SAP-samples/service-ticket-intelligence-jupyter-notebook/README.md

 This repository contains Jupyter Notebooks files and also a CSV dataset example sample file used in the tutorial mission [Use Machine Learning to Process Service Requests](https://developers.sap.com/mission.cp-aibus-sti-service-requests.html#pathItem_1).

-This sample uses the commercial SAP product Service Ticket Intelligence that is part of the SAP AI Business Services product line.
+This sample uses one of the services of the commercial SAP product line SAP AI Business Services: Service Ticket Intelligence.
 For details on how to use these sample files, see the tutorial mission [Use Machine Learning to Process Service Requests](https://developers.sap.com/mission.cp-aibus-sti-service-requests.html#pathItem_1).

 ## Requirements